 Editor’s Note: This clause provides description of Authorization of candidate VFL participants for vertical federated learning when NWDAF is acting as the VFL server, the SA2 procedure is defined in clause 6.2H.2.1.1 in TS 23.288, and the related conclusion is made in clause 7.2 in TR 33.784.

+In case NWDAF is a VFL Server, and external AF(s) are VFL client(s), the token-based authorization as specified in clause 13.4.1 is used, with the following additions,

+The server NWDAF shall include requested analytics ID and optionally client AF ID(s) in token request to NRF.

+The NRF shall check whether the server NWDAF is authorized to access the NEF and AF ID (s) for this Analytics ID.
+If the server NWDAF and AF(s) are authorized, the NRF shall issue an access token to the server NWDAF.

+The server NWDAF shall use the access token to communicate with NEF, and the NEF verifies the access token, after successful verification, the NEF allows NWDAF’s request to external client AF(s).

 ************* End of Change *************